 Bankruptcy Prevention Act

-This was a great protection for businesses, but had two huge negative results for consumers.
+With little fanfare, the Bush administration passed the Bankruptcy Abuse Prevention and Consumer Protection Act of 2005, preventing people from defaulting on their debts so easily.
+It offered protection for businesses but had two substantial negative results for consumers.
 First, it forced homeowners to take equity out of their homes to pay back their debts.
-As a result, mortgage defaults rose 14 percent, forcing 200,000 families out of their homes per year after the bill was passed.
+As a result, prime and subprime mortgage defaults rose to 23% and 14%, respectively.

 While all this was going on, the subprime mortgage crisis was brewing.
 Too many homebuyers had questionable credit.
 Banks pushed loans onto them that were equal to or even greater than the value of the home.
 Banks were making money reselling these mortgages as part of mortgage-backed securities.
 To feed the pipeline, they demanded more and more mortgages, eventually making loans to anyone and everyone.